deliverybot/helm/README.md

 - `repository_password`: Password to login in to the repository.
 - `repository_username`: Username to login to the repository.
 - `repository_alias`: Alias of the repository.
+- `kube-token`: Bearer token to use for authentication with Kubernetes.
+Can be fetched with e.g. elseu/sdu-eks-token-action.
+- `kube-context`: Context to use to connect to the Kubernetes API.

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this